 Client Information Security: Protecting Your Agency & Clients

 Personal information is at the core of every insurance organization, ranging from customer information to employee information to operational information to financial reporting.
 If leaked, stolen, hacked or altered in any way, it may impact the organization’s revenues and profits, reputation and brand, customer perception, and may result in regulatory or legal action.
-It thus becomes imperative for any insurance organization to keep its information secure.
-This presentation explores how data breaches occur and provides specific guidelines on how any insurance organization can properly protect that information.
+It is imperative for any insurance organization to keep its information secure.
+This presentation explores how data breaches occur and provide specific guidelines on how any insurance organization can properly protect that information.

 Cyber Liability—The Wild West of Insurance Coverage